About us

 -

-Community: This is about the entire storm chasing community deciding it's time for change, and taking action together; that's why our media includes the voices and perspectives of everyone, including men.
-Changing culture and perception just won't happen without collective support, understanding and effort.
+Community: This is about the entire storm chasing community deciding it's time for change, and taking action together; that's why our media includes the voices and perspectives of everyone - all ages, genders, backgrounds, etc. Changing culture and perception just won't happen without collective support, understanding and effort.

 Will you join us?